cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 I know hiring is broken for SWE roles at big tech companies but I never expect this bad.
 OK, I will stop there.
 This is not a post to rant about hiring is broken.

 To add on, I have not touched data science for a while.
 Why?
 In my opinion, if you are not FAANG, it's costly to scale data science to production grade where your models can work robustly under known adversarial attacks.
 Data/AI ethics are challenging.
 Another smaller issue is research is not catching up fast enough with business demands of interpretable models.
 A lot more has been said on those issues.
-One example is this ["Data Science: Reality Doesn't Meet Expectations"](https://dfrieds.com/articles/data-science-reality-vs-expectations.html) post.
+Check out ["Rebooting AI"](https://www.amazon.com/Rebooting-AI-Building-Artificial-Intelligence-ebook/dp/B07MYLGQLB/) by Gary Marcus.
+Another example is this ["Data Science: Reality Doesn't Meet Expectations"](https://dfrieds.com/articles/data-science-reality-vs-expectations.html) post.

 I'm sorry to say that I don't have solutions now.
 I will consider to give data science another go in the future.